Singha Durbar: Exterior structure

+The Western Gate (Main Gate) of Singha Durbar is the most historically significant, recognizable, and architecturally striking gateway of the entire government complex.

 The structure was designed by Kumar Narsingh Rana, Kishor Narsingh Rana.
 The architecture of the palace is a unique example of merging building traditions, including Palladian, Corinthian, Neoclassical mansions along with Baroque architecture.

 Interior space

 Before the fire of 1973, Singha Durbar had 8 courtyards and 1700 rooms with marbled floor, painted ceilings, silver furniture and expanses of crystal lighting.